Uffizi Gallery Museum in Florence

 The Uffizi Gallery is considered to be one of the finest art museums not just in Florence but in the entire world.
 Given the competition it’s up against, that can only mean that it has a lot to offer all who choose to pay a visit there.
 Whether you’re a hardcore art aficionado or just a traveler who wants to visit all major destinations on the tourist circuit, a brief history lesson and a short guide will help you get the most out of your experience there.

-The word “uffizi” comes from the Italian word for “offices” and gives some insight into the original purpose of the Uffizi Gallery.
-Back in 1560, Giorgio Vasari began building a palace for Cosimo I de’Medici meant to become the offices for the Florentine Magistrates.
-Alfonso Parigi and Bernardo Buontalenti continued construction according to Vasari’s design until 1581.
-Careful consideration was given to various parts of the architecture, including roof cornices, columns, and various sculptures that would be placed in the hallways there.
+The word “Uffizi” comes from the Italian word for “offices” and gives some insight into the original purpose of the Uffizi Gallery.
+In 1560, Giorgio Vasari began building a palace for Cosimo I de Medici meant to become the offices for the Florentine Magistrates.
+According to Vasari’s design, Alfonso Parigi and Bernardo Buontalenti continued construction until 1581.
+Careful consideration was given to various parts of the architecture, including roof cornices, columns, and multiple sculptures placed in the hallways there.

-Although it may be slightly easier to book on the internet, you’re going to have to endure a 24 hour waiting period with that method whereas you can book the day before using the phone.
+Although it may be slightly easier to book on the internet, you’re going to have to endure a 24 hour waiting period with that method, whereas you can book the day before using the phone.
 Either way, a reservation is going to allow you to get the most out of your trip to the Uffizi; you’ll be able to spend less time in line and more time marveling at all the masterpieces.

 Want more updates about other Museums and Art Galleries in Florence, Italy?
 Follow #TeamOutofTown, on Facebook, Twitter, Instagram, Bloglovin, and Pinterest for more travel ideas.